-Bristlenose Pleco (Ancistrus Cirrhosus) Fish Species Profile
+Bristlenose Pleco (Ancistrus Cirrhosus) Species Profile & Care Guide

 The Bristlenose is one of the smallest species of catfish.
 They are friendly, peaceful, very hardy, and can comfortably adapt to live in a wide variety of water conditions.
 They are also tremendous tank cleaners; they will clean the substrate of your tank daily.
 These will make an excellent addition to any community tank.